Grsergio7/Grsergio7/README.md

 - 👋 Hi, I’m @Grsergio7
-- 👀 I’m interested in becoming a Front-End Developer
+- 👀 I’m interested in becoming a Developer or Devops Engineer
 - 🌱 I’m currently learning APIs
-- 💞️ I’m looking to collaborate on Any type of project for experience
+- 💞️ I’m looking to collaborate on Any type of project
 - 📫 How to reach me grsergio07@icloud.com

 <!---